gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ### Conclusion

-- We used raw module in a playbook.
+- In this section you used the raw module to collect and display command output from devices that are in the group, named ALL.
 - Review the section and discuss if you have any questions.